eagle840/katacoda-labs/terraforminter/step1.md

 `terraform init`{{execute}}

+Lets change the port used, enter 8090 when prompted for a variable

 `terraform plan`{{execute}}

 This time we run the apply, you'll see the added 'output'
 `terraform apply`{{execute}}

+check docker:

+`docker ps`{{execute}}

 We can now query the output held in the state file: